Is another sports defamation lawsuit on the way?

 If you are interested in exploring legal options for a medical defamation situation, get in touch with Kelly / Warner Law today.

-What do you get when a house sitter, an ad salesperson, a real estate agent and a TV station collide in the maze of ambition?
-Why, a realtor defamation lawsuit, of course!
+What happens when a house sitter, ad sales rep, real estate agent, and TV station collide in a maze of ambition?
+A realtor defamation lawsuit, of course!

 Two Hours Before Airing, Agent Alerted Of Segment; Immediately Calls For Help

-Within days of the segment’s debut, angry viewers assaulted Straub’s voicemail and inbox with death threats and other “pleasantries.”
+Within days of the segment’s debut, angry viewers assaulted Pennyworth with death threats and other “pleasantries.”
 In short order, the once-flush agent found herself less $16M in listings and essentially “run out of town.”

-So, Where Did The Vandalism Video Come From?
+So, From Where Did The Video Come?
+(Enter The House-sitter)

-Who was Welsch’s contact at CBS3?
-Kim Papay, from the CBS3 ad-sales department.
-According to Straub’s lawsuit, Papay is “known as ‘crazy blond chic’ by CBS3 personnel,”
+Who was Smith’s contact at CBS3?
+Kath Daye (not real name), from the CBS3 ad-sales department.
+According to Pennyworth’s lawsuit, Daye is “known as ‘crazy blond chic’ by CBS3 personnel.”

-Why does Straub suspect Papay’s involvement?
-Well, apparently, Straub was told that Paypay was overheard at the CBS station admonishing someone over the phone, “you sent us the wrong video” and “you promised me that video so I could get us an exclusive!”
+Why does Pennyworth think Smith’s involved?
+Well, apparently, a co-worker mole overheard Daye admonishing someone over the phone, “you sent us the wrong video” and “you promised me that video so I could get us an exclusive!”

-Not surprisingly, Straub filed a realtor slander lawsuit – with alacrity.
-She’s charging defamation, false light and intentional infliction of emotional distress; plus, she wants an immediate injunction preventing parties from destroying documents or emails that may be relevant to the case.
+Pennyworth filed a realtor defamation lawsuit, additionally claiming false light and intentional infliction of emotional distress.
+Plus, she wants an immediate injunction that prevents parties from destroying relevant documents.

-The station has yet to issue a correction or apology, and at the time of this writing, their defense strategy is unclear.
+The station has yet to issue a correction or apology, and at the time of this writing, its defense strategy is unclear.
 Will they plead “truth”?
 Reporter privilege?
-We’ll have to wait to see.
+We’ll have to wait.

 Will The Real Estate Agent Win This Realtor Defamation Lawsuit?

-Unless vital information is missing from public reports, and Straub really is NOT the person in the video, this is pretty much as slam-dunk as it gets with regards to defamation lawsuits.
+Unless vital information is missing from public reports, if Pennyworth is NOT the person in the video, this is a defamation slam-dunk.

 Without Disclosure, Station Probably In Deep Water

-CBS3 could also argue reporter’s privilege, but that possibility may be moot since Papays phone call calls into question the ethics of the station, how they got it.
-Moreover, Straub’s friend took doubts to higher-ups before it aired.
-Straub can easily argue that the CBS team had reason to believe the story was not true.
+CBS3 could also argue reporter’s privilege, but it may not work since Daye’s phone call.
+Moreover, since Pennyworth’s friend took doubts to higher-ups before it aired, she can easily argue that the station had reason to doubt the story.

-If it is Straub in the video, she may be out of luck.
+If it is Pennyworth in the video, she’s probably out of luck.

 Contact A Realtor Defamation Lawyer